Michael Nicoll Yahgulanaas

 Michael Nicoll Yahgulanaas is a visual artist, author, and public speaker.
 His work has been seen in public spaces, museums, galleries and private collections across globe.
-Institutional collections include the British Museum, Metropolitan Museum of Art, Seattle Art Museum and Vancouver Art Gallery.
+Institutional collections include the British Museum, the Quai Branly Museum, the Smithsonian's National Museum of the American Indian, Metropolitan Museum of Art, Seattle Art Museum, Vancouver Art Gallery, and the Humboldt Forum.

 Yahgulanaas has a long history of environmental activism and political involvement.
 For many years he was an elected Chief Councillor of the Old Massett Village Council and a member of the Council of the Haida Nation.

 Early life

 Michael Nicoll Yahgulanaas was born in Prince Rupert, British Columbia in 1954 and grew up alongside Delkatla, near the fishing village of Masset on Haida Gwaii, off the north coast of British Columbia.
-He is a descendant of the influential artists, Isabella Edenshaw, Charles Edenshaw.
+He is a descendant of the influential Haida artists, Isabella Edenshaw and Charles Edenshaw.

 As a child, Yahgulanaas was an avid comic book reader and cartoonist.
 A prolific young artist, he soon covered the walls and ceilings of his bedroom with drawings.

 At age 22, he began to direct his artistic endeavors outward, to effect change in the community and in relation to broader movements of environmental activism.

 Art career

 Training

-In 1978, Yahgulanaas began an apprenticeship with renowned Haida artist Robert Davidson.
-Yahgulanaas credits Davidson, as well as Haida master carver James Hart, in providing him with formal training in the classical forms of Haida art.
+In 1978, Yahgulanaas his formal training in the classical forms of Haida art.